lando-cal/tech-notes/docs/pv.md

 `pv` - monitor the progress of data through a pipe

+This can be used in place of `dd` or `dcfldd` in some cases, such as copying disks or files.
+It's also useful for including with `nc` so you can see stats about the flow of that pipe.

 # Examples

 ## Show the average growth rate of logs